 Safe, famous sites that are written for adults, providing expert content, but are harder for kids to understand.
 Filtered by Google safe search.

 Don’t be fooled – while this is a great resource, this search engine is still a business!
 You can expect to see Google ads in the right side bar.
 Gotta love flat belly ads being advertised to kids.

 If Your Kid Searches Something Questionable

-I searched “chicken breast” – BREAST is something a 7th grade boy would search for – and this is what they would get back.
+I searched “chicken breast” which I could see potentially being a phrase that a 7th grade boy would search for – and this is what they would get back.
 “Oops, looks like your query contained some bad words.
 Please try again!”

 Not Fool Proof